gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

             .. tab-item:: Q1

-                Modify the code to pulse on and off all 3 LEDs together.
+                Modify the code to pulse on all 3 LEDs together.

                 .. code-block:: python